Board Policy 11

-The School Act allows for the Board to delegate certain of its responsibilities and powers to others.
+The Education Act allows for the Board to delegate certain of its responsibilities and powers to others.

-The Board authorizes the Superintendent to do any act or thing or to exercise any power that the Board may do, or is required to do, or may exercise, except those matters which, in accordance with section 61(2) of the School Act, cannot be delegated.
+The Board authorizes the Superintendent to do any act or thing or to exercise any power that the Board may do, or is required to do, or may exercise, except those matters which, in accordance with section 52(4) of the Education Act, cannot be delegated.
 This delegation of authority to the Superintendent specifically:

-- Includes any authority or responsibility set out in the School Act and Regulations as well as authority or responsibility set out in other legislation or regulations;
+- Includes any authority or responsibility set out in the Education Act and Regulations as well as authority or responsibility set out in other legislation or regulations;

-- Includes the ability to enact Administrative Procedures, practices or regulations required to carry out this authority; and also
+- Includes the ability to enact Administrative Procedures, practices or regulations, in alignment with board policies, which are required to carry out this authority; and also

 - Includes the ability to sub-delegate this authority and responsibility as required.